wangxx1412/tinyapp/README.md

 - cookie-session
 - cookie-parser

+## Dev-dependencies

+- Mocha
+- Chai
+- nodemon

 ## Getting Started

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `npm start` command.
 - Run the test codes using the `npm test` command.
+- Open http://localhost:8080 in your browser.

 ## Functionalities